juhasev/sample-ninja-help/integrations-research-defender.md

 ### Testing

 The Research Defender is automatically turned off for all logged-in Sample Ninja users.
-If you want to test the features, use the incognito window or log out from Sample Ninja.
+If you want to test the features, use the incognito window, use another browser like Firefox, or log out of Sample Ninja's admin session.

 ### Cost and service credits

 Each **Research Defender** lookup costs 2 cents or USD 0.02.
 A single lookup includes the duplicate checks + all the security checks currently available.
 There are no monthly minimums.
-The security checks are optimized so that page reloads, or secondary starts won't incur costs.
+The security checks are optimized so that page reloads or secondary starts won't incur costs.